alinaaawhat/WHAT/README.md

 1. **Style_conditioner**: This folder is used to train the style conditioner, which is built based on [TS-TCC](https://github.com/emadeldeen24/TS-TCC/).
 To adapt to our training dataset, we added new configs.
 2. **Diffusion_model**: This folder is used to train our diffusion model, which is adapted from [denoising-diffusion](https://github.com/lucidrains/denoising-diffusion-pytorch). to achieve the guidance goal, we made adjustments to the model structure and diffusion method, such as adding style embedding and multiple conditional guidance.
 3. **Featurenet**: This folder is used to generate synthetic data and train the feature network for classification.
-The process is：
-1. Local Style_conditioner Training
-Each client trains its own Style_conditioner on its local data to generate style embeddings.

-2. Local Diffusion Model Training
-Using the local Style_conditioner, each client trains a diffusion model on its own data.

-3. Model Aggregation
-Clients upload their trained diffusion‐model parameters to the server, which aggregates them (e.g., by averaging) into a single global diffusion model.

-4. Broadcast & Continue Training
-The server distributes the aggregated global model back to each client.
+Style_conditioner & Diffusion_model's process is：first, Local Style_conditioner Training.
+Each client trains its own Style_conditioner on its local data to generate style embeddings.second, Local Diffusion Model Training.Using the local Style_conditioner, each client trains a diffusion model on its own data.Then, Model Aggregation: Clients upload their trained diffusion‐model parameters to the server, which aggregates them (e.g., by averaging) into a single global diffusion model.Then, Broadcast & Continue Training:The server distributes the aggregated global model back to each client.
 Clients use it as the initialization for the next round of local diffusion‐model training.

-5. Iterate Until Convergence
+Last, Iterate Until Convergence
 Steps 2–4 are repeated for a fixed number of rounds (or until convergence), so that all clients eventually share the same aggregated diffusion model. run"python combined_train.py \
     --seed 1 \